📊 Understanding HDF5

 Efficient Storage Built-in compression can reduce file sizes by 50-90%

-Multiple Datasets Store unwrapped phase, wrapped phase, correlation, time series, and geometry all in one file
+Multiple Datasets Store unwrapped phase, wrapped phase, correlation, time series, velocity, AND coordinates all in one file

 Partial Reading Read just the part of the image you need without loading the whole file